How to Save PDF Without Annotations in Java - Complete Developer Guide

 Understanding PDF Annotation Types

-• Text annotations: Comments, sticky notes, text callouts
+• Text annotations: Comments, sticky notes, callouts

-• Drawing annotations: Shapes, arrows, freehand drawings
+• Drawing annotations: Shapes, arrows, freehand sketches

-• Highlight annotations: Text highlighting, strikethrough, underline
+• Highlight annotations: Text highlight, underline, strikethrough

 • Stamp annotations: “Approved”, “Confidential”, custom stamps

-• Link annotations: Hyperlinks within the document
+• Link annotations: Hyperlinks inside the PDF

 Step 1: Set Up Your Output Path